Becoming a Buddhist teacher

 The Buddhist Council is responsible for training and appointing volunteers to teach weekly Buddhist values and life skills to primary school children.
 Our program is fully government-accredited and approved by the Department of Education and Training.
 Click on the links below to find out more about becoming a Buddhist scripture teacher in NSW primary schools.

-View the available SRE training courses here.
+View the available SRE training courses, Initial and On-going workshops here.

 Our current SRE teachers can access resources, advice and support here.

 Do your friends flock to you when they’ve got a serious problem?
 If you see yourself as someone who is compassionate, with a non-judgmental ear and the ability to listen wholeheartedly, then being a Buddhist chaplain in hospitals and prisons would suit your disposition.

 Our Buddhist chaplains offer spiritual support to people who are at a critical stage of life.
 Click on the links below to discover how to become a Buddhist chaplain.